In the world of SEO, metadata is definitely considered one of the most important factors when optimising.

-If you’re looking to optimise your website to rank better, you absolutely have to follow metadata best practices.
+If you’re looking to optimise your site to rank better, it’s definitely advised that you follow metadata best practice guidelines.

-This is a space where towing the line between user and search engine merges, and being able to find the balance isn’t just beneficial for your ranking – it teaches you how to create SEO-friendly content in other aspects of your website too.
+This is a place where user experience and search engine crawlers merge, and being able to find the balance isn’t just beneficial to your ranking – it teaches you how to create SEO-friendly content on the rest of your site, too.

 With all of that being said, SEO can be difficult to do properly.

 That’s why it’s always good to have an SEO agency helping you to help you ensure you’re giving Google the best possible results.